 Guidelines for application

-- Projects must have an objective that will benefit campus sustainability, including education about or enhancing awareness of sustainability issues, and enable more sustainable behaviours on and off campus
+- Projects must have an objective that will raise the bar for climate action at Trinity, including education about or enhancing awareness of climate change/ climate resilience/ climate mitigation, and enable more sustainable behaviours on and off campus;

 - A sustainability fair in the Trinity Biomedical Sciences Institute

 - Partial funding of a bike repair station on campus